 Adding miles: Literally, point the bike at any paved road out of Oakridge other than the main highway (Hwy 58) and you’ll be very happy—Kitson Springs Rd, Salmon Creek Rd, Rd 21 along the west shore of Hills Creek Reservoir, all good.
 If you want an adventure, do the 55-mile Oakridge-to-Dorena Lake ride, the second half of which is our Brice Creek Road ride—read about the route there.

 Close to the north end of the route is the McKenzie Pass ride, the best ride in Oregon.
 For a comparison of the two rides, see our McKenzie Pass description.

-You’re close to the Eagle’s Rest Road ride, just a few miles up Hwy 58 in Dexter.
+You’re a short car trip down the road from the Eagle’s Rest Road ride, up Hwy 58 in Dexter.

 Afterthoughts: Motorcyclists love this road, so you may end up sharing it with them.
 Always wave.